DCgov/tutorials/README.md

 Once you've gone through those, checkout out [git - the simple guide](https://rogerdudler.github.io/git-guide/) for a refresher on commands.

 Git supports many different approaches to coordinating work between developers.
 If you're looking for ideas on how best to manage your team, check out [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/).

+## Questions?

+Find any errors in this document?
+Think something could be clearer?
+Once you've created a GitHub account, you can [open up an 'Issue' here](https://github.com/DCgov/git-instructions/issues).